Life Changes (Thomas Rhett song)

 "Life Changes" is a song recorded by American country music singer Thomas Rhett.
-It was released to country radio on April 16, 2018 via Valory Music Group as the fourth single from his third studio album, Life Changes (2017).
+It was released to country radio on April 16, 2018, via Valory Music Group as the fourth single from his third studio album, Life Changes (2017).
 The song was written by Rhett, along with his father Rhett Akins, Ashley Gorley and Jesse Frasure.

 Background

 "Life Changes" was released as the fourth single on Rhett's third studio album, Life Changes, on April 16, 2018.
 The song was originally released as the third promotional single for the album.

 Rhett discussed the autobiographical song with Taste of Country:

 The song is covered with "slick production and Rhett's slowed talking/singing style."
 He speaks about how his life has evolved over the years of his life and how he would never want a thing to change.

 The radio edit features a lyric change reflecting the birth of Ada James.
 The line in the third verse where Rhett sings, "Now Lauren's showing, got one on the way" is altered to "Now there's Willa, and sweet Ada James."
+It was featured on the digital deluxe edition of the album of the same name and his first compilation album 20 Number Ones (2023).